mkleehammer/surround/README.md

     Hello
     ^

+### Surrounding

-To put quotes around the word, press `C-. s "`
+To put quotes around the word, use the "surround" command bound to 's'.
+The command asks for the character to surround the text with, so enter a double quote: `M-' s "`.

     "Hello"
      ^

-To change the quotes to parentheses: `C-. c " (`
+To change the quotes to parentheses, use the "change" command bound to 'c'.
+It will ask for the character to replace, so enter a quote.
+It will then ask for the character replace the quotes with, so enter a parenthesis: `M-' c " (`

     (Hello)
      ^

-There are a couple of options for marking the text within the parentheses:
+### Marking

+To mark (select) the text within the parentheses, you have a couple of options.
+You can use the "inner" command bound to 'i' or the shortcut bound do '(':

-- `C-. i (` - Pass an opening parenthesis to the `i` command.
+- `M-' i (` - Pass an opening parenthesis to the `i` command.
-- `C-. (` - Use the opening parenthesis shortcut.
+- `M-' (` - Use the opening parenthesis shortcut.

 Both of these will mark within the parentheses, but not the parentheses themselves.